nailtosun/nailtosun2.github.io/index.md

 I am an undergraduate researcher at Research League under [Powerlab](http://power.eee.metu.edu.tr/).
 My research topics are;
 * [Thermal Analysis of Electrical Motors](/docs/Nail_Poster.pdf)
 * [Renewables Supply Forecasting using ANN](posts/solarforecasting.md)
+* Electricity Bid Forecasting
+* Electromagnetic Launchers

-We were also working on a possible TUBITAK 1512 project which is about IoT modules for Solar Energy Forecasting.
+We were also working on a TUBITAK 1512 project, a possible start-up which is about IoT modules for Solar Energy Forecasting.
 Here is a post about why this is so crucial for our future grids.
 Here ia a quick intro what we do (In Turkish) [link](/docs/kılavuz.pdf)

 Morever, we build an organization called [OpenEE](openeee.github.io) which have useful documentations and links for helping undergradute students at METU EE.
 To become a contributer contact [me](nailtosun@metu.edu.tr) or pull request from Github.

 General [tips](posts/tips.md).